O Delmore how I miss you

 And I saw you in the last round.

 You were and have always been the one.

 You can lead a horse to water but you can’t make him think.

 I wanted to write.
 One line as good as yours.
 My mountain.
 My inspiration.

 You wrote the greatest short story ever written.

-Lou Reed is a musician, songwriter, and photographer.
-He is best known as guitarist, vocalist, and principal songwriter of the Velvet Underground, and for his solo career, which spanned several decades.
+Lou Reed was a musician, songwriter, and photographer.
+He was best known as guitarist, vocalist, and principal songwriter of the Velvet Underground, and for his solo career, which spanned several decades.
 Mentored by poet Delmore Schwartz while a student at Syracuse University, Reed wrote the foreword to Schwartz's In Dreams Begin Responsibilities and Other Stories (2012).